redeclipse/redeclipse.github.io/docs/IRC.md

 The native language of the majority of people in the channel is English.
 Please use English when talking in the channel for long periods of time.
 If you wish to have a conversation with someone in another language, please consider creating your own channel for this purpose.

-# Channel Rules
+## Community Rules

-- Behave: You are a guest in our home.
+* **Behave**: You are a guest in our community.
-- Patience: Don't expect everyone to give you what you want immediately.
+* **Patience**: Don't expect everyone to give you what you want immediately.
-- Wait: If you ask a question, wait for an answer, don't pester everyone.
-- Thoughtful: Try to answer your own questions before asking us.
+* **Thoughtful**: Try to answer your own questions before asking us.
-- On Topic: Ask questions related to RE only, we won't help you create a game.
+* **On Topic**: Ask questions related to Red Eclipse only, we won't help you create a game.
-- Speak English: One language unifies us, multiple languages creates chaos.
+* **Speak English**: One language unifies us, multiple languages creates chaos.
-- Etiquette: Do not private message someone without their consent.
-- Politically Correct: Do NOT engage in blatant racism, political or religious debates, or engage in slander over the sex and/or orientation of anyone else.
+* **No Slander**: Do NOT engage in blatant racism, political or religious debates, or engage in slander over the sex and/or orientation of anyone else.